 What Are the Challenges of Supplier Management?

-You can perform due diligence and comprehensive vetting at the start of a supplier relationship to assure that they provide safe working conditions, operate with sound environmental practices, and have robust information security.
+You can perform due diligence and comprehensive vetting at the start of a supplier relationship to ensure that they provide safe working conditions, operate with sound environmental practices, and have robust information security.
 Still, continuously monitoring your suppliers can be a challenge.

 Some supply chain risks are complicated to identify and control.
 Regardless, non-compliance from your vendors jeopardizes the entire supply chain, including your organization and any customers you interact with during a risk event.